ABC Books

 Timelines

-Across the grades and curriculum, teachers treasure the value of timelines; the ultimate graphic organizers.
-Timelines provide visual tools for studying brief periods of time -- a day, a year, an individual's life -- or for examining a topic across centuries.
+Timelines are the ultimate graphic organizers.
+They provide visual tools for studying brief periods of time -- a day, a year, an individual's life -- or for examining a topic across centuries.

 Tools for Teaching